giveme11us/discordato/README.md

   - **Direct Channel Monitoring**: Configure specific channels to monitor for each store instead of only using categories
   - **Store Product ID Extraction**: When whitelisted users react with the 🔗 link emoji to embeds from specific stores, the bot extracts product IDs and saves them to configured files:
     - **LUISAVIAROMA**: Extracts product IDs from embeds with author "LUISAVIAROMA" and saves them to a configured file, with pattern-based extraction from URLs or embed fields
-  - **Specialized Store Commands**: Added `/luisaviaroma_adder` command for easy configuration of LuisaViaRoma link reactions
+  - **Specialized Store Commands**: Added `/luisaviaroma_adder` and `/luisaviaroma_remover` commands for easy management of LuisaViaRoma product tracking
+  - **Context Menu Integration**: Includes user context menu commands for quick product ID management
 - **Keyword Filter System**: Automatically monitors messages in specified categories for problematic content using regex patterns.
   - **Pattern Detection**: Uses regular expressions to match against potential threats and unwanted content
   - **Configurable Actions**: Each filter can be set to log, notify, or delete matching messages